inouchi/icp_mapping/README.md

 # Usage
-As shown in the following moving images, a measurement object is placed on a rotary table.
+As shown in the following movie, a measurement object is placed on a turntable.
 You rotat the turntable to get distance data of the measurement object from a variety of angles.
 Note: The turntable and Kinect must be installed horizontally on the ground.